Summary

 # Expected output: claude-code x.x.x

-If you see a version number, Claude Code is installed and ready to use.
+If a version number is displayed, Claude Code is installed and ready for use.

 First Launch and Authentication